 Record Level Securities

-Salesforce allow you to share your records with others setting permissions like Full access, Read/Write, Read only and private access.
-In Full access user can edit, delete, transfer and view record.
-User can even extend the sharing access to other users.
-In Read/Write access user can perform only Read or write operations on record.
-In read only mode user can only view the record.
-In private mode the record is not shared with any other user.
+Salesforce allows you to share your records with others setting permissions like Full access, Read/Write, Read-only, and private access.
+In Full access, users can edit, delete, transfer, and view records.
+Users can even extend the sharing of access to other users.
+In Read/Write access users can perform only Read or write operations on record.
+In read only mode users can only view the record.
+In private mode, the record is not shared with any other user.

 - Describe OWD (Organization-Wide Default) : Organization-wide sharing settings specify the default level of access to records and can be set separately for contacts, , contacts, accounts, activities, assets, campaigns, cases, leads, opportunities, orders, and custom objects.

 We can define a user role hierarchy that can be used with sharing settings to determine the levels of access that users have for the data.
 These roles within the hierarchy affect access to key components such as records and reports.